aniyomiorg/aniyomi-website/src/help/guides/troubleshooting.md

 :::: el-collapse
 ::: el-collapse-item title="Failed to bypass Cloudflare"
 **Failed to bypass Cloudflare** means that the source you selected has [Cloudflare](#solving-cloudflare-issues) protection on, refer to the [Cloudflare](#solving-cloudflare-issues) guide to fix it.
-If the solutions provided do not fix the issue, the source has likely raised the Cloudflare protection level high enough that Tachiyomi is not able to access the site.
+If the solutions provided do not fix the issue, the source has likely raised the Cloudflare protection level high enough that Aniyomi is not able to access the site.
 :::
 ::: el-collapse-item title="HTTP error 403"
 Possible reasons for **HTTP error 403**: